parmsam/quarto-speech/README.md

 - "Previous slide" - Previous slide
 - "Last slide" - Moves to the last slide of the presentation
 - "First slide" - First slide of the presentation
+- "Go to slide number" - Prompts you to say a slide number to jump to (e.g. "Go to slide number 3").
+Slide numbers are 1-based indexed.

 You can change these settings via special option in your YAML header like this: